ray-project/ray/doc/source/cluster/running-applications/monitoring-and-observability.rst

 ##################################

 You can allow Prometheus to dynamically find endpoints it should scrape by using Prometheus' `file based service discovery <https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus>`_.
-This is the recommended way to export Prometheus metrics when using the Ray :ref:`cluster launcher <ref-cluster-quick-start-vms>`, as node IP addresses can often change as the cluster scales up and down.
+This is the recommended way to export Prometheus metrics when using the Ray :ref:`cluster launcher <vm-cluster-quick-start-vms>`, as node IP addresses can often change as the cluster scales up and down.

 Ray auto-generates a Prometheus `service discovery file <https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus>`_ on the head node to facilitate metrics agents' service discovery.
 This allows you to scrape all metrics in the cluster without knowing their IPs.
 Let's walk through how to acheive this.